bocadilloproject/bocadillo/docs/how-to/socketio.md

 Well, as described in the [socket.io chat tutorial], we'll need:

-1. A backend socket.io server to handle incoming messages and broadcast them to all the connected clients.
+1. A backend socket.io server to handle incoming messages and broadcast them to all connected clients.
 This will be done via [python-socketio].
 2. A JavaScript socket.io client to send messages typed by the user, and listen to and display messages from other users.
-We'll use the [socket.io-client Node.js package][socketio-client] for this purpose.
+We'll use the [socket.io-client] Node.js package for this purpose.
-3. A web application server to serve the HTML page, the socket.io server and any static files we need.
-This is where Bocadillo kicks in!
+3. A web application server to serve the HTML page, the socket.io server and any static files we need. **This is where Bocadillo kicks in!**

 Let's get down to business, shall we?